 (e) Recovery amount.

-(1) In order to recover child support overpayments, CSS retains 25 percent of monthly current support payments collected for the recipient and retains the total amount of any arrearage payments collected at any time until the overpayment is recovered in full.
+(1) recover child support overpayments, CSS retains 25 percent of monthly current support payments collected for the recipient and retains the total amount of any arrearage payments collected at any time until the overpayment is recovered in full.
 The percent retained can be changed:

 (A) at the CSS director's discretion; or

-(B) when the CSS Center for Finance and Budget determines the overpayment was a result of fraud by the CP.
+(B) when the CSS Center for Finance and Budget determines the overpayment is a result of CP fraud.

-(2) When the CP received his or her full monthly support payment in the same month as an overpayment, CSS retains the full amount of any subsequent payments for that month up to the amount of the overpayment.
+(2) When the CP receives his or her full monthly support payment in the same month as an overpayment, CSS retains the full amount of any subsequent payments for that month up to the overpayment amount.
 CSS satisfies any remaining overpayment as set forth in (1) of this subsection.

 (f) Notice and administrative review.

-(1) CSS sends a notice of overpayment and recovery to the overpayment recipient.
+(1) CSS sends an overpayment and recovery notice to the overpayment recipient.
 The notice includes the overpayment amount, payment withholding and collection remedies, and instructions for requesting an administrative review and hearing, per OAC 340:25-5-200.1.

-(2) The administrative review provides an opportunity for the overpayment recipient to offer new or additional information regarding the amount of the overpayment.
+(2) The administrative review provides an opportunity for the overpayment recipient to offer new or additional information regarding the overpayment amount.
 After the review, CSS issues a notice of administrative review decision.